Buy A Home

 Know What to Expect

 When purchasing a vacation home, it’s important to consider the impact of financing the purchase.
-If you are still financing your primary home, you must be prepared to have and manage two mortgages simultaneously.
+If you are still financing your primary home, you must be prepared to simultaneously have and manage two mortgages.
 Remember that the vacation home will differ – loans for vacation homes typically require a larger down payment and are subject to higher interest rates than loans for a primary residence.

 Evaluation criteria for a vacation home include your debt-to-income and housing-to-income ratios.
 Your debt-to-income ratio is based on your total monthly debt payments, including your mortgage payments on a primary residence, and how much you earn.
 It’s important to know your debt-to-income ratio going in, as it is expected to be below 36% to obtain a second home.
 The housing-to-income ratio reflects the total amount you spend each month on housing, including mortgage payments on a primary residence.